Inn of the Good Samaritan: Late Roman and Byzantine periods

-Eusebius, writing before 324 CE, mentions the Late Roman fort of Maledomni, whose traces have disappeared under the Templar castle of Maldoim.
+Eusebius, writing before 324 CE, mentions the Late Roman fort of Maledomni, whose traces have disappeared under a Crusader castle, the Templar's Maldoim.
 The fort was already standing by 331, and around 400 it was garrisoned by Cohors I Salutaris, a Roman (Byzantine) auxiliary unit commissioned with protecting the travellers.
 Under the protection of the fortified place, a caravanserai was established.
 In 385, St Jerome accompanied his benefactress, the Roman patrician Paula, on her pilgrimage to Jericho, and at this site recalled the parable of the merciful Samaritan, seemingly hinting at the existence there of a church and road station.
 He introduces the interpretation that the name Adummim, derived from the Semitic root for blood and the colour red, stems from the blood shed there by the victims of road robbers, an idea later picked up by medieval authors.